eProsima/Integration-Service-docs/docs/index.rst

   * :code:`types-from`: allows the middleware to inherit the type from another system.

-* :code:`routes`: specifies which bridges SOSS needs to create.
+* :code:`routes`: specifies which bridges *eProsima Integration-Service* needs to create.

 * :code:`topics`/:code:`services`: specify the topics exchanged over the above bridges in either publisher/subscriber or client/server type communications.